Yasamin-Nourijelyani/CfDNAfragmentomics/README.md

 The *nucleosomeRatio* function, written by the author makes use of `dplyr` to select rows from the data frame that corresponds to mono-nucleosome or di-nucleosome sizes.
-Using the `stats` *t.test* function, it calculates the t-test for the patient versus the control cfDNA sizes.
+Using the `stats` *wilcox.test* function, it calculates the wilcox-test for the patient versus the control cfDNA sizes.
 This is used to evaluate mono-nucleosome and di-nucleosome cfDNA lengths differences, and are used to determine the significance of the difference to determine if the patient data can be categorized as cancerous cfDNA.
 The *nucleosomeDensityPlot* function written by the author makes use of the `ggplot` R package to plot the size distribution of the cfDNA for patient and control data.
+The python script *nucleosome_occupancy.py* is written by Jonathan Broadbent.
 This package contains significant contributions by Dr.Jared Simpson and Jonathan Broadbent, who are the supervisors of this package development.
 Contributions include: suggestion about using non-parametric tests instead of parametric.
 Also, nucleosome coverage plot idea of algorithm is from Jonathan Broadbent.
+The python script *nuc_ratio.py* and *p.py* are written by the author.

 ## References